 Sweet Potato and Turkey Couscous

-After the feast, we always have leftover turkey and sweet potatoes.
+After our Thanksgiving feast, we always have leftover turkey and sweet potatoes.
 I put them together in this quick, easy and nutritious main dish that satisfies with a simple green salad alongside. —Roxanne Chan, Albany, California

 Total TimePrep/Total Time: 30 min.